 …and on and on and on.

-Still, if you want to cross the line from prepper to survivalist, here’s a few skills you should consider learning:
+Still, if you want to cross the line from prepper to survivalist, here are a few skills you should consider learning:

 - starting a fire using the bow drill method